-- As in the conventional programme, there is a set of pre-defined requirements for admission.
-This is a standardised process where prospective students send their application to the admissions office and go through an evaluation process based on the applicants' qualifications and experience on the subject. - Laboratories, exercises and formative and summative assessments are employed in each disciplinary topic to support progression - Each course employs the European Credit Transfer and Accumulation System and the whole programme conforms to the European Qualifications Framework.
+The programme has a set of pre-defined requirements for admission.
+This is a standardised process where prospective students send their application to the admissions office to go through an evaluation process based on the applicants' qualifications and experience on the subject.

+Each disciplinary area employs laboratories, exercises and assessments to support progression.